aynh/scripts/v/README.md

 ## m2o.vsh (mkv-to-opus)

-Extracts opus from an mkv file created with `yt-dlp -f "ba+bv" --embed-thumbnail --embed-metadata --merge-output-format mkv ...`, including the thumbnail (as front cover) and other embedded metadata.
+Extracts opus from an mkv file created by `yt-dlp -f "ba+bv" --embed-thumbnail --embed-metadata --merge-output-format mkv ...`, it will preserve the embedded thumbnail (as front cover) and other metadatas.

 ### Dependencies